 5 Things Children Can Learn from Building a Terrarium

 - The life cycle of plants – More on that here.

 - Geology– Discuss desert landscapes and the different layers of the earth.
-(You can find some lesson plan ideas that might tie in here.
-Also, although this discussion on soil layers is not specifically geared toward deserts, it’s a good place to start.
+(You can find some lesson plan ideas that might tie in here.)

 - Botany – Identify one of your succulent plants: where it grows, how it’s adapted to low-water environments, whether or not it has any medicinal or culinary properties, etc.